jarupxx/renRename/README.md

 renRename.py C:\path

 ## Notes
 Use renRenWin.py for the Explorer name order.
+Install dependencies with ```pip install PySimpleGUI```

 This program will fail if there are subfolders under subfolders.